ZornsLemma/GXR/README.md

 ## Possible enhancements

 The GXR raises PAGE by &300 (&100 if the flood fill routines are disabled).
-Discarding the lengthy help messages in the ROM would easily free up &300 bytes, which opens up the possibility of creating variants (one for each of the BBC B, B+ and Electron) designed to run from sideways RAM which don't raise PAGE.
+Discarding the lengthy help messages in the ROM would easily free up &300 bytes, which opens up the possibility of creating variants (one for each system) designed to run from sideways RAM which don't raise PAGE.

 I don't think this would be too hard but: